-“That is fair,” I reply, admittedly not listening too deeply.
-Instead, I attempt to focus on the strange music; already one faerie has grown ire for us…but I must stay calm, act as though everything is normal.
+“Ah, I see…” I reply, attempting to focus, yet admittedly not listening terribly deeply.
+Instead, I cannot help but focus on the strange music; while one faerie has grown ire for us, I must remain calm, act as though everything is normal.
 It appears this is becoming just as tense as I had feared…

-From the side Hikaru and I drink our mead—and I find I enjoy it a bit more than I anticipated, though it is not as sweet as I would prefer or expected.
+From the side Hikaru and I drink our mead—and I find it more enjoyable than anticipated, though it is not as sweet as I would have preferred or expected.
 And so he and I stay, gazing amongst the rest of the guests.
-To be truthful, it is enjoyable in its own way, watching the strange myriad of creatures in the clearing…more peaceful than arguing with them, at least.
-Some can be seen prancing around the fire, others chase one another, and others still have clearly drank far too much to hardly move.
-Studying them, in spite of their appearance, they truly are not that different from ourselves.
+To be truthful, it is enjoyable in its own way, watching the strange myriad of creatures in the clearing…at least, certainly more peaceful than arguing with them.
+Some can be seen prancing around the fire, others chase one another, and others still have clearly drank far too much so that they can scarcely move.
+Studying them, in spite of their appearance, they truly do not appear so different from ourselves.
 And yet, even so…

-I cannot bring myself to converse with anyone, or even go out amongst them.
-Maybe we are or are not so different; yet regardless I feel foreign, like I do not belong a wit.
-The idea of speaking to anyone gives me a strange anxiety.
-With this thought, I slyly look up towards Hikaru…
+I cannot bring myself to converse with anyone, or even go amongst them.
+Perhaps we are quite different, or perhaps not; yet regardless, I feel foreign, entirely displaced.
+The thought of speaking to anyone gives me a strange anxiety.
+With this, I look upon Hikaru…

 “What do you mean?”

-“That feeling of lingering upon the outskirts, never quite able to go and be apart of society like everyone else…” He sighs.
+“The feeling of lingering upon the outskirts, never quite able to belong in society such as everyone else…”

-“So it seems this was a poor idea,” he utters, eye drooping down towards his drink.
+“So it seems this was a bad idea after all,” he utters, eye drooping down towards his drink.
 “If you would like to leave, we can go, and maybe try to make your Solstice a little better.”

 “Hmm—” the rabbit puts their—hand?—to their chin, and lightly thumps their large foot on the ground.
-As they do so, I ponder upon why they are being so kind to us…but perhaps it is just as he said; just as some humans are kind, so too can they be.
+As they do so, I ponder upon why they are being so kind to us…but perhaps it is just as Hikaru said, that this too is apart of their personality.

 “My, you seem to think humans scarcely do anything!”